 DON’T PLACE YOUR UMBRELLA – This is a military area and you are a mere guest.
 While you can walk on the beach and sit on the sand, you can’t do anything that would amount to occupying the territory, even if only temporarily.

-DON’T TAKE SAND, SHELLS OR PEBBLES – This rule actually applies to all beaches in Sardinia.
+DON’T TAKE SAND, SHELLS, OR PEBBLES – This rule actually applies to all beaches in Sardinia.
 If you are caught in the act of stealing or caught with sand or shells in your bags, you will be subjected to a fine.
 Just don’t risk it.
+I explain the issue more in depth in my post What’s The Deal With Sardinia’s Sand Theft?

 DON’T ABANDON YOUR TRASH – Cala Zafferano is not an equipped beach, and you won’t find trash cans to dispose of your garbage.
-Bring whatever trash you produce home with you and dispose of it properly, keeping in mind that you are required to recycle.
-The same goes for cigarette butts: don’t drop them in the sand or in the water.
+Bring whatever trash you produce home with you and dispose of it properly.
+Keep in mind that in Sardinia, you must separate organic waste from plastic, cans, glass, etc. The same goes for cigarette butts: don’t drop them in the sand or in the water.

-DON’T PICK UP JELLY FISH OR STARFISH – If you spot a jelly fish in the water, just swim away from it.
-Don’t pick them it and by all means do not kill it, as it contributes to the delicate local ecosystem.
+DON’T PICK UP JELLY FISH OR STARFISH – If you spot a jellyfish in the water, just swim away from it.
+Don’t pick it up and by all means, do not kill it, as it contributes to the delicate local ecosystem.
 The same goes with starfish: don’t pick them up and don’t take them out of the water.
 Starfish are more delicate than you can imagine and staying out of water, even if only for a few seconds, causes their death.
 For more information, click here.

-There are many other beautiful beaches in the area.
+There are many other beautiful beaches in the area you may want to visit before or after you make your way to Cala Zafferano.
 Here are a few you can consider:

 PORTO SCUDO – Also located in the military area, and once again only accessible by boat.

 PORTO TRAMATZU – You will be going through this beach if you pick up your boat rental there.
-It’s a beautiful, small sandy beach with clear waters, serviced with a kiosk and where you can find umbrella and sun bed rentals too.
+It’s a beautiful, small sandy beach with clear waters.
+There’s a kiosk and you can find umbrella and sun bed rentals too.

-TUERREDDA – One of the most famous beaches of Southern Sardinia, characterized by fine, white sand, a Spanish watchtower surmounting it, and a small island in front of it.
+TUERREDDA – One of the most famous beaches of Southern Sardinia.
+It has fine, white sand, a Spanish watchtower surmounting it, and a small island in front of it.
+It’s a protected beach so access to visitors is capped.
+If you want to visit, plan to be there very early.

 CALA ANTONIAREDDU – Lovely, tiny cove that’s among the most isolated in the area.
 It looks a bit like a fjord; it’s characterized by fine, white sand and surrounded by thick Mediterranean shrub.
 The water is incredibly clear.